Uraniborg: Instruments

-He upsized his instruments; one of the surviving instruments being the Brass Azimuthal Quadrant created in 1576.
-Instead of using wood like with previous models, he built the new one out of metal and masonry to enhance its stability and therefore improve the accuracy of his measurements.
+He upsized his instruments; one of the surviving instruments is the Brass Azimuthal Quadrant created in 1576.
+Instead of using wood as with previous models, he built the new one out of metal and masonry to enhance its stability and therefore improve the accuracy of his measurements.
 The azimuthal quadrant was meant to observe the Great Comet of 1577 with an accuracy of 48.8 seconds of an arc.
 He also used highly refined lenses and optical equipment in conjunction with other instruments, such as sextants and armillary spheres.
 To increase the accuracy of his readings further, he utilized the equatorial coordinate system instead of the zodiacal coordinate system with his specially designed instruments.

 In 1580, Brahe created the Great Globe, a hollow, wooden sphere layered with brass plates to document the stars and planets he observed.
-By the year 1595, over 1,000 stars had been etched onto the globe; 777 of these were placed over the majority of Brahe's time at Uraniborg, and the last 223 just before he left.
+By 1595, over 1,000 stars had been etched onto the globe.
+777 of these were placed over the majority of Brahe's time at Uraniborg, and the last 223 just before he left.
 He and his assistants also tracked the movements of the planets over two decades.

-Brahe then created the Triangular Sextant in 1582.
+In 1582, Brahe created the Triangular Sextant.
 This device was around 3.2 meters in diameter and was fixed in one place instead of being mobile like the smaller versions.

-Three years later Brahe created a larger instrument called the Great Equatorial Armillary which allowed him to gauge planetary and stellar positions.
+In 1585, Brahe created a larger instrument called the Great Equatorial Armillary, which allowed him to gauge planetary and stellar positions.
 This device was able to compensate for atmospheric refraction and it remained consistent with its measurements over time.
-This device was used extensively by Brahe in 1587 in order to further his work on the determination of Martian parallax, which he had previously and unsuccessfully attempted to calculate in 1582, 1583, and 1585 due to the unavailability of the proper technology.
+This device was used extensively by Brahe in 1587 to further his work on the determination of Martian parallax, which he had previously attempted to calculate in 1582, 1583, and 1585, but without success due to the unavailability of the proper technology.
 Though scientists have determined in retrospect that Brahe could not have come to a meaningful conclusion due to errors in commonly used refraction tables of the era, the measurements taken by the Great Equatorial Armillary in conjunction with his other instruments led to unprecedented accuracy in his results and calculations.

 Additionally, the structure itself and installation of the instruments was innovative for its time and was pivotal in the accuracy of the instruments.
 For instance, the upgraded mural quadrant, made from metal and stone, was fixed in place as a wall.
 This allowed for further accuracy in the measurements recorded by Brahe.
-The other smaller instruments that were more sensitive to interference from the weather repositioning were also fixed in place; they were installed in recesses in the ground to provide greater protection from the wind while still having the ability to measure stellar features.
+The other smaller instruments that were more sensitive to interference from the weather were also fixed in place; they were installed in recesses in the ground to provide greater protection from the wind while still having the ability to measure stellar features.
 The observatory was also designed so that any exposed instruments on the upper levels of the towers were well protected from exposure.